Joecstarr/joe-starr.com/content/speaking/research/kiw50/index.md

 title: "Knots in Washington 50"
 date: "2024-12-07"
-summary: "Talk given at the Fall 2024 University of Iowa Math Day"
+summary: "Talk given at the Knots in Washington 50 conference"
 tags: [
     "Talks",'research talks'
 ]